 2. Understand the sticking points for your employees

 Frontline teams are a rich and knowledgeable data source for understanding what prevents them from delivering the service your customers expect.
-They probably come across the same sticking points day in, day out which impacts customer service.
+They probably come across the same sticking points day in, day out which impacts on customer service.
 Having suggestion boxes, team idea sessions or an online forum where they can post suggestions will give you direct access to this incredibly useful information and help focus attention on the right areas.

 3. Be clear in where you want to get to and your milestone moments